ivobeerens-nl/blog/content/blog/2013/07/enable-the-vshield-driver-in-vmware-tools/index.md

   - "esxi-2"
   - "vshield"
 author: Ivo Beerens
+url: /2013/07/11/enable-the-vshield-driver-in-vmware-tools/
 ---

+One of the steps of a vShield Endpoint based deployment is to enable the vShield driver in VMware tools.
+The vShield driver is not enabled by default.
+This can be done manually or automatically for example in the golden image of a VDI desktop.

 Here are the manually steps when the VMware tools already are installed: